54nd339/Portfolio/content/skills/Developer/index.md

 techs: 'React, Vue, Tailwind, Bootstrap, Node, Express, Flutter'
 rank: 2
 ---
-- I use Vue.js and Bootstrap for lightweight web development.
+- Experienced in lightweight web development with Vue.js and Bootstrap.
-- I use Next.js and Tailwind CSS for most web development projects.
+- Proficient in web development projects using Next.js and Tailwind CSS.
-- I use Flutter for cross-platform app development.
+- Skilled in cross-platform app development using Flutter.
-- I use Express.js and Node.js for backend development.
+- Fluent in backend development using Express.js and Node.js.